-- To support the objectives of the 2017 Transformation Plan, TFS will use a consultant/trainer to evaluate the current public information communication processes to optimize current practices, to provide a broader reach of fire safety communication, increase the public awareness of the diverse functions and roles provided by TFS, which will increase TFS's engagement with the public. - One-time funding of \$0.050 million gross \$0 net will be provided to support the review of current public information practices from the Public Education Reserve Fund (XQ4205).
+- To support the objectives of the 2017 Transformation Plan, funding is included for a consultant/trainer to evaluate the current public information communication processes; to optimize current practices; to provide a broader reach of fire safety communication; and to increase the public awareness of the diverse functions and roles provided by TFS, which will increase TFS's engagement with the public. - One-time funding of \$0.050 million gross \$0 net is included to support the review of current public information practices from the Public Education Reserve Fund (XQ4205).